 Beyond those ranges, they also have their incredible metal color paints, which are all water-based metallics that provide excellent shine.
 A step up from these, however, is the Liquid Gold range which is alcohol based and provides almost real metallic surfaces.

 Boasting excellent coverage, great workable fluidity and the sheer size of the products available.
-Vallejo paints are widely considered to be the best paints for miniatures & wargames models.
-These are the paints most people go to when they realise there are possibly better paints outside of the brand that got them into the hobby.
+Vallejo paints are widely considered to be the best paints.
+Miniatures can be painted with pretty much any paint brand shown below.
+Vallejo are the paints most people will go to when they realise there are possibly better paints outside of the brand that got them into the hobby.

 The Best Paints for Miniatures & Wargames Models – Honourable Mentions